Frequently Asked Questions

 You offer lessons in Hirafu and Annupuri.
 Where should I ski or board?

-Both Hirafu and Annupuri are very popular ski areas which offer suitable terrain for beginners, intermediate and advanced skiers and riders.
-For first timers who may be a little more nervous we suggest to start in Annupuri as the terrain tends to be less crowded.
+Both Hirafu and Annupuri are very popular ski areas which offer suitable terrain for beginner, intermediate and advanced skiers and riders.
+For the first timers who may be a little more nervous, we suggest to start in Annupuri as the terrain tends to be less crowded.

 Is it OK to mix skiers and snowboarders in a first-time class?